 norm of thinking is disrupted. « (Gerda Weiler)

-The contemptible treatment of unwanted findings – as a coronation – be added a fact, that was scandalous even for Egyptologists: There is censorship!
-And scissors in the head.
-Scientists usually publish only a part of their finds i.e. a subjective selection of their research.
-They determine which information should be revealed and published and which should not.
-This suppresses unwanted information and lets it disappear from the scientific discussion.
+The patriarchal conquerors did everything they could to degrade the ancient Goddesses, to masculinize or even eliminate them, in order to usurp their feminine qualities and especially, their creative powers, for their male gods.
+What is amazing is the extent to which this is still the case today.
+We may add here – as a coronation – the contemptible treatment of unwanted findings that was scandalous even for Egyptologists: There is censorship!
+And scissors seem to exist in the minds of the researchers.
+Scientists usually publish only a part of their findings, i.e. a subjective selection of their research.
+They determine which information should be revealed to the public and thus, be published and what should be withheld.
+In this way, unwanted information gets suppressed and unwanted information disappears from the scientific discussion.

-A prehistoric sanctuary of the Great Goddess in the Valley of the Queens
+A Prehistoric Sanctuary of the Great Goddess in the Valley of the Queens

 »This ›Cosmic Sanctuary‹ served religious purposes and must have

-been used thousands of years before the Pharaonic period«.
+been used thousands of years before the Pharaonic period. «

-At the grot of the prehistoric Goddess in the Valley of the Queens is yet another phenomenon interesting, a sculpture which stands out from a great distance in the eye and despite the gigantic size of an estimated 20 meters altitude, strangely remained unnoticed so far.
-This female sculpture carved from the rock, on the left side of the entrance seems to float above the ground.
-It was probably a natural figural rock formation, which was additionally worked by hand.
-Although the limestone rock is hopelessly brittle due to heat and rain, in the weathered female figure we still can clearly see the head, a horn in the right hand, the thighs and the emphasized lap triangle.
-The figure is not unlike the Venus of Laussel carved from the rock, which is estimated to be over 20,000 years old.
-She also holds a horn, a symbol of the moon Goddess.
+The prehistoric petroglyphs indicate that it was used as a uterine sanctuary in Pre–Pharaonic times and must have been of extraordinary religious importance (Desroches Noblecourt ›Les Dossiers d’Archéologie‹, Archaeology Records, 1990, pp. 149–150).
+Significantly, the cave shrine in the Valley of the Queens lies in the ›Valley of the Great Waterfall‹, a symbol of the ›Primeval Flood‹, for the amniotic fluids of the birth-giving-Goddess.
+Here another interesting phenomenon can be found: a sculpture which stands out from a great distance and despite the gigantic size of an estimated 20 meters altitude, it has strangely remained unnoticed so far.
+This female sculpture carved from the rock, on the left side of the entrance, seems to float above the ground.
+It was probably a natural figural rock formation, which was additionally worked on by hand.
+Although the limestone rock is hopelessly brittle due to heat and rain, in the weathered female figure we still can clearly identify the head, a horn in the right hand, the thighs and the emphasized lap triangle.
+The figure is not unlike the Venus of Laussel carved from rock, which is estimated to be over 20,000 years old.
+She also holds a horn, a symbol of the moon Goddess in her hand.

 The Enigmatic Story of the Sphinx